 The injured patients who are the plaintiffs in these lawsuits allege that the IVC filter manufacturers were aware of the serious risks and complications associated with these devices and failed to tell patients or medical practitioners.
 Why?
 Because these manufacturers wanted to generate profit.
 Informing your consumer base that your product is faulty and may cause serious injuries is not a pathway to profit.

-I’m Ed Smith, a Sacramento personal injury lawyer.
-If you or your loved one has suffered injury or passed away due to a defective medical device, please call me at (916) 921-6400 or (800) 404-5400 for free, friendly advice.
+If you or your loved one has suffered an injury or passed away due to a defective medical device, please call our injury lawyers at 916.921.6400 or 800-404-5400 for free, friendly advice.